eastoc/eastoc/README.md

-- all is Machine Learning！！！
+- This is the codebase of Fangdong Wu.
+My research interests are computer vison, deep learning and transfer learning.